 - Resources used to care for those patients – Leapfrog asks hospitals to report their readmission rates for certain conditions and procedures such as heart bypass surgery, chronic obstructive pulmonary disease, heart failure, pneumonia, acute myocardial infarction, and total hip or knee replacement surgery.

 - Management practices that promote safety and quality – Leapfrog asks hospital to report on things that their administration and leadership team have adopted to promote safety and quality.
 For example computerized physician order entry (CPOE) system, which are used so doctors can order medication electronically, have been shown to reduce medication errors by up to 85% because they contain decision support tools designed to alert doctors to potential drug to drug interactions, allergies and other common prescribing errors.
 Hospitals have also been asked to report on their Bar Code Medication Administration (BCMA) System.
 This type of electronic scanning is used to prevent patient medication errors by scanning the patient’s identification bracelet and then medication prescribed to make sure there is a match before administering.

 Leapfrog uses a cell phone bar ratings system so people can see a hospital’s progress in meeting our safety and quality standards:

 Fully Meets Standards

 What These Indicators Mean & Why They're Important to You

-Appropriate ICU Staffing: Patients should choose a hospital with an intensive care unit (ICU) that is staffed by doctors and other caregivers who have special training in critical care medicine.
+Specially trained doctors care for ICU patients: Patients should choose a hospital with an intensive care unit (ICU) that is staffed by doctors and other caregivers who have special training in critical care medicine.
 These doctors are called 'intensivists'.

 High-Risk Deliveries: Patients having a high-risk delivery should choose a hospital that follows the recommended processes of care and also has lots of experience in caring for infants born with a very-low birthweight (less than 1500 grams).